TelemetryDeck/docs/guides/objective-c-setup.md

 Use the [TelemetryDeck Dashboard](https://dashboard.telemetrydeck.com) to create a new app and copy its unique identifier into your computer's clipboard.
 {% endnoteinfo %}

-## Sending Signals
+## Sending signals

 Let's send a signal to show the app has launched correctly.

-{% noteinfo "What is a signal?" %}
+{% noteinfo "What's a signal?" %}

-Signals are an indication that **an event** happened in your app, which is used by a **user**.
+Signals represent an **event** or a **view** that happened in your app, which is used by a **user**.
 Signals consist of these parts:

-- **Signal Type** – A string that indicates which kind of event happened
+- **Signal Type**–A string that indicates which kind of event happened
-- **Metadata Payload** – A dictionary of additional data about your app or the event triggering the signal
+- **Metadata Payload**–A dictionary of additional data about your app or the event triggering the signal

 See the [Signals Reference](/docs/api/signals-reference/) for more information about how you can effectively use Signals.
 {% endnoteinfo %}

-See the [TelemetryDeck SDK's `README.md` file](https://github.com/TelemetryDeck/SwiftClient/blob/main/README.md) for more information on how to send signals.
+See the [TelemetryDeck SDKs `README.md` file](https://github.com/TelemetryDeck/SwiftClient/blob/main/README.md) for more information on how to send signals.
 For now, let's just send one signal that tells us the app has launched.
 Go to your app delegate and below the initialization add this line:

 ```objc
 [TelemetryManager send:@"applicationDidFinishLaunching"];